 The Rise of Bee – Airdrop

-The proof of data exchange between your node and queen node is the value of the cheques you cashed from the queen node (qBZZ).
+The proof of data exchange between your node and trusted node is the value of the cheques you cashed from the trusted node (qBZZ).

 At the end of the airdrop, 500k worth of qBZZ cheques were collected from all the nodes in the network.
 In this case, one qBZZ token is worth: 1M BZZ divided by 500k = 2 BZZ tokens per qBZZ token.

 So, if your node collected 50 worth of qBZZ cheques, you would receive 50 x 2BZZ = 100 BZZ tokens.
 If you ran 3 nodes and they collected 50 worth of qBZZ cheques each, then that is 300 BZZ from the airdrop.

 We will announce the airdrop end date so you will have time to cashout.

 We advice doing cashouts on a regular basis, like once a week > if your node has crashed and you have lost the keypair, you won’t be able to recover the cheques.

 This is important — as the airdrop concludes, you will need to cash out your qBZZ cheques.
 Without this, you will not receive your BZZ tokens once we hit mainnet.

 You are strongly advised to join the bee-support channel, our Discord server, or closely follow our social media channels so you don’t miss this tutorial.

 We highly recommend running your Bee node together with Bee-Clef.

 If you are running Bee together with the Bee-Clef, you can type in the command line `bee-clef-keys` and that will store the .JSON file into your home folder and put the password in your clipboard.